willin-broad/network-speed-test/README.md

-Here’s a properly formatted version of your README:

----

 # Network Speed Test

 This Python script uses the `speedtest-cli` library to test your internet connection speed.
 It provides results for download speed, upload speed, and ping time (latency).